Distillate is one of the purest products containing only the THC and CBD molecules, and has many applications across the cannabis industry.

 Maratek carries both short-path and wiped-film distillation units in varying sizes to suit the needs of our customers from a small-scale lab setting to a full production facility.

 The purity and potency of distillate makes it very valuable.
 The oil produced is pure, clear, and smooth.
-After all the extras (like terpenes and volatiles) have been removed, what purpose do we have for such a product?
+After the extras have been removed, what purpose do we have for such a product?
 Distillate is mainly used in vapes, in edibles or consumed as a liquid dropper-style.

-Since the terpenes, or flavors, of the oil have been removed during distillation, the taste can be manipulated to be more appealing to customers.
+Since the terpenes, or flavors, of the oil have been reduced during distillation, the taste can be manipulated to be more appealing to customers.
 At this point, the desired terpenes can be added back into the distillate to manage the final flavor.
-Mango gummies and mint dab pens sell much better than products with a cannabis, plant like, flavor.
+Mango gummies and mint dab pens sell much better than products with a plant-like cannabis flavor.

 The process of distillation allows for much more customization and consistency in your final product.
 It is much easier to predict potency and how the product will taste to the final consumer.

 While removing terpenes makes the product tasteless and odorless, some believe that the process of removing terpenes also eliminates some of the medicinal benefits.
-It's all up to the end consumer and what they are wanting in their cannabis products.
+Some forms of distillation remove less or more of the terpenes, so it's all up to the end consumer and what they are wanting in their cannabis products.
 CBD distillate is often used to control pain and help relax, and THC distillate is most used recreationally to get high.

 Post processing techniques-like distillation-provide an abundance of control over the look, feel, smell and taste of the final product.
 Distillation allows for a more comprehensive customization of the end product.